yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_PlatformIO_board_selection.jpg)

-### General notes:

-1) In case you get left channel output on the right speaker and vice-versa (L + R channels are swapped) you need to build with a [newer ESP32-AudioI2S library version](https://github.com/schreibfaul1/ESP32-audioI2S/releases) with this error fixed.

-2) The ESP32-S3 includes four SPI controllers: SPI0, SPI1, SPI2(Fast SPI) and SPI3.
-SPI0/1 are reserved for Flash and PSRAM (if available) and should be left alone.
-The remaining two are available for the public.
-In the Arduino universe SPI2 & SPI3 are named FSPI & HSPI.
-FSPI by default is assigned to GPIOs 10-15 and routed via IO MUX.
-However, both can get pinned to any available GPIO pin if needed but FSPI will be slower if routed through GPIO Matrix

-3) The ESP32-S3-WROOM-1 module family comprises several [**versions**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/ESP32-S3-WROOM-1(U)_Variants.jpg).
-The **-1** versions come with embedded PCB antenna, the **-1U** versions with IPEX antenna socket instead.
-The extension -Nx(Ry) defines the amount of integrated FLASH/PSRAM, e.g. -N4 (4MB Flash, no PSRAM), -N4R2 (4 MB Flash, 2MB PSRAM), -N8R2 (8 MB Flash, 2MB PSRAM) etc.

 ### Software Upload to the board:
 In rare cases you might see the following after powering up the board:
 ```